This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Myringotomy With P.e.
 Tubes

 A myringotomy is a procedure to put a tube through a hole in your eardrum.
 The eardrum protects your middle ear and helps you hear.
 Pressure equalizing (PE) tubes drain fluid from inside your ear.
-Over time, the tube will fall out or be removed by a caregiver.
+Over time, the tube will fall out or be removed by a healthcare provider.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.